 Anand Shah

 Hello!
-I'm a second-year PhD student at MIT Sloan interested in market design and EconCS theory.
-At MIT, I work with John Horton (MIT Sloan) and Parag Pathak (MIT Econ).
+I'm a third-year PhD student at MIT Sloan working with John Horton (MIT Sloan) and Parag Pathak (MIT Econ).
 Here is my CV.

 Before starting my PhD, I was at Chicago Booth as a Research Professional in Economics with Eric Budish and Jacob Leshno.
 I graduated from the University of Chicago in 2021 (B.S.
 Mathematics, B.A.
 Economics with Honors), where I was awarded the Economics Department's thesis award for my work on market design solutions to arms races in political fundraising (advised by Phil Reny).